JAndrassy/StreamLib/README.md

 ```
 ## Comments

-The StreamLib library is for now only for AVR platform, because the implementation of FormattedPrint's printf uses AVR implementation of FILE with vfprintf.
+FormattedPrint's printf functions are for now only for AVR and esp8266. esp8266 has printf, but not for F() macro (there is printf_P for PROGMEM string, which needs to cast the F macro result to const char*).

 Install the library in Library Manager and you can find basic examples in Examples menu in IDE.